Chemung County, New York: Government

 In presidential elections, Chemung County tends to vote Republican.
+Only two Democrats (Lyndon B. Johnson in 1964 and Bill Clinton in 1996) have carried the county since 1920.
 It voted for George W. Bush in 2004 by a 10.85% margin.
 In 2008, the margin was much closer, but voters still gave John McCain a 1.23% win over Barack Obama.
 In 2012, Mitt Romney carried the county by 2.33%.
 In 2016, Donald Trump carried Chemung County with 55.64% of the vote compared to Hillary Clinton's 38.09%.
 Trump carried the county again in 2020 with over 55% of the vote.

 Education

 Education in Chemung County is provided by various private and public institutions.
 High school students and adults have access to GST BOCES.
-BOCES provides vocation-style training in a wide range of fields as well as adult education.
+BOCES provides vocation-style training in a wide range of fields as well as adult education and special education.

 Public school districts

+School districts with any portion of territory in the county, even if the schools and/or administrative offices are elsewhere, include: